vleckas/prime_solo_02/README.md

 Code has been added for you to write the information to the DOM.
 Read each line and think conceptually about what the code is 'telling' you.

+Make sure to reference the original challenge for the specific notes on what the application is supposed to do.

 Once you have a handle on that, notice that the result of the code is... well... not right.
 It seems that our information is not being displayed correctly.